-This is clear from all these passages.
-It is clear to see from a study of use of the word world that sin has infected and affected both individuals and the earth as a whole.
+This conclusion is clear from all of these passages.
+It is clear to see from a study of the use of the word world that sin has infected and affected both individuals and the earth as a whole.

 A. TO THE PERSON

-1John 1:9 states to believers, If we confess our sins, He is faithful and righteous to forgive our sins and to cleanse us from all unrighteousness.
-The believer needs to walk with a clear conscience, keeping his or her sin account current with Christ.
-That is to say, one cannot walk in the power and control of the Holy Spirit and at the same time continually quench the sanctifying work of the Holy Spirit.
-Whenever the Holy Spirit convicts your conscience you need to confess your wrongdoing to Him immediately in order to remain filled and empowered by the Holy Spirit.
-To do otherwise is to short-circuit His indwelling empowerment.
-Keep a short leash on your sin; keep erasing it from your life and thereby maximize your God-purposed potential in office and thereafter!
-It is normative for the believer to be victorious over sin in his or her personal life.
+Believers need to walk with a clear conscience, keeping their sin account current with Christ.
+Believers cannot walk in the power and control of the Holy Spirit and at the same time continually quench the sanctifying work of the Holy Spirit.
+Whenever the Holy Spirit convicts our conscience of the need to confess our wrongdoing to Him immediately in order to remain filled and empowered by the Holy Spirit, to do otherwise is to short-circuit His indwelling empowerment.
+We must keep a short leash on our sin, erasing it from our life, and thereby maximize our God-purposed potential in office and thereafter!
+It is normative for believers to be victorious over sin in their personal life.

 B. TO THE PROFESSION

-It is critically important for the public servant to view the world through the eyes of Scripture: That man is fallen and that Government is meant by God to quell evil in the world.
+It is critically important for the public servant to view the world through the eyes of Scripture.
+Man is fallen, and government is meant by God to quell evil in the world.
 Government then is a manifestation of God’s restraining grace in a fallen world.

-To view the world as basically good, and in need of my reasoning abilities — as if others will come to the conclusion to do what’s right when convinced intellectually — is naïve, unwise, and at the very least, viewing the world through rose-colored glasses.
-The unrest in France and Syria, in Israel, Ukraine, Libya, our borders, and so many other places around the globe, only serves to illustrate the premise of this Bible study: without strong governments intent on quelling evil, the fallen, sin nature of man will be increasingly on the rise.
+To view the world as basically good and in need of my reasoning abilities—as if others will conclude to do what’s right when convinced intellectually—is naive, unwise, and at the very least, viewing the world through rose-colored glasses.
+The recent riots across the United States and the unrest in so many other places around the globe serve to illustrate the premise of this Bible study: without strong governments intent on quelling evil, the fallen, sin nature of man will be increasingly on the rise.
 Governments and their leaders must send a constant message that sin will be punished.
-When I hear of government leaders trying to reason with terrorists who believe their deity commands them to kill us, I am reminded of Mark Twain’s saying about trying to teach a pig to sing: it wastes your time and annoys the pig.
+When I hear of government leaders trying to reason with terrorists who believe their deity commands them to kill us, I am reminded of Mark Twain’s saying about trying to teach a pig to sing: you waste your time and annoy the pig!

-May this be a basic conviction and understanding relative to your God-given job as a leader in government; may your convictions be based upon a scripturally solid understanding of sin.
-May humanistic naiveté come to an end not only in the White House but also on the Hill.
+May this basic conviction and understanding be relative to your God-given job as a leader in government; may your convictions be based upon a scripturally solid understanding of sin.
+May humanistic naivete come to an end not only in the White House but also on the Hill.

-Make no mistake: An America directed by the ideology of Secular Humanism will only lead to an increasingly chaotic world: Man is totally depraved in his nature, not totally good.
-Whereas an America directed by leaders who understand the biblical doctrine of sin will lead to an increasingly peaceful world.
-This is clear from Scripture and history.
+Make no mistake: an America directed by the ideology of Secular Humanism will only lead to an increasingly chaotic world.
+Man is totally depraved in his nature—not totally good.
+That an America directed by leaders who understand the biblical doctrine of sin will lead to an increasingly peaceful world is clear from Scripture and history.